 § 2.
-Subdivision (a) of section 4-03 of chapter 4 of Title 34 of the Rules of the City of New York is amended to read as follows:
+Subdivisions (a) and (b) of section 4-03 of chapter 4 of Title 34 of the Rules of the City of New York are amended to read as follows:

 (a) Traffic control signals.
 Whenever traffic is controlled by traffic control signals exhibiting different colored lights successively, the following colors shall indicate and apply to operators of vehicles and to pedestrians, except as superseded by pedestrian control signals, as follows: